wzhudev/reverse-linear-sync-engine/README.md

 1. **Missing `coveringPartialIndexValues`:** If the `coveringPartialIndexValues` parameter is absent, the LSE can't determine if the requested models were previously fetched from the server.
 2. **Absent partial index in the store:** If the `coveringPartialIndexValues` are not found in the partial store, a network hydration shall be necessary.

 Recall that when we discussed `ObjectStore`, we learned that for models with a `partial` load strategy, there exists a partial index store to track partial indices.
 This is the point at which the store comes into play.
-For example, if the `Comment` model’s partial index store contains two records, it means the LSE has previously attempted to load `Comment` objects using those indices, confirming that the corresponding comments were fetched from the server at some point.
+For example, if the `Comment` model's partial index store contains two records, it means the LSE has previously attempted to load `Comment` objects using those indices, confirming that the corresponding comments were fetched from the server at some point.
 We will discuss when these partial indices get updated later.

 ![partial index stores](./imgs/partial-index-stores.png)